Skip To Main Content

 Mandatory Parent/Student Meeting

-This is required parent/guardian meeting prior to the start of each class or during the first week of class.
-Bring with you to the mandatory meeting:
+Parent/guardian is required to attend the meeting prior to the start of each class or during the first week of class.
+Parent/guardian must bring the following items to the mandatory meeting:

 • student’s birth certificate or passport; and